-1) Never work on the same object as anyone else.
-An object is defined as Table, Dimension, Cube
+- Never work on the same object as anyone else.
+An object is defined as a table, dimension, or cube

-- To avoid this, ALWAYS create work items before making any changes to an object.
-(Right-click the object, create work item)
+- To avoid this, always create work items before making any changes to an object.
+(Right-click the object, then click Create Work Item)

 - Create work items on associated objects that may be impacted by your changes.
-This should be any other object(s) that will be marked "dirty" (turn red) when your change is made.
+This should be any other object(s) that will be marked "dirty" (label shown in red and with a * in the tree) when your change is made.
+Examples:

-- Example: Deleting a field that is mapped to a Data Warehouse will cause the data warehouse table to be marked as dirty.
+- Deleting a field that is mapped to a data warehouse will cause the data warehouse table to be marked as dirty.
 Create work items on both the source & target tables.

 - If anyone else has the item marked for their use, wait for them to release the work item.

-- Once you are done working on an object, Run a Save and Reload and release the work item.
+- Once you are done working on an object, Save and Reload (keyboard shortcut: Ctrl+ F5) to release the work item.

-- The only exception is if you just created the table and have not saved yet or if nobody else has the project open. (you can see who has an open project in the work items dialog)
+- The only exceptions are if you just created the table and have not saved it yet or if nobody else has the project open.
+You can see who has a project open in the Work Items window.

-3) Always Save and Reload (CTRL + F5) before you start a new development task.
-This makes sure that you get the latest version of all objects before you start taking over somebody else’s work.
+- Always Save and Reload before you start a new development task.
+This ensures that you get the latest version of all objects before you start taking over somebody else's work.

-4) Configure a daily (or more frequent) backup of the project repository.
-This can be used in the event a conflict and subsequent corruption occurs.
+- Configure a daily (or more frequent) backup of the project repository.
+This can be used if a conflict and subsequent corruption occur.